 Being a classical guitarist is as far from the musical mainstream as it gets.
-No record companies or artist management to book sessions, concerts or handle public relations.
+No record companies or artist management to book recording sessions, concerts or handle public relations.
 To get my music out there I have to be a jack of all trades: photographer, audio engineer, videographer, graphic artist, writer, roadie and gopher.
-And the DSLR is one of my most important tools, allowing me to shoot quality stills and video of myself and partner.
-Hence my YouTube channel has over 220 videos, mostly shot with Canon EOS DSLRs, Tascam audio recorders and Neumann mics.
+And the DSLR is among my most important tools, allowing me to shoot quality stills and video of myself and partner.
+Hence my YouTube channel has over 225 videos, mostly shot with Canon EOS DSLRs, Tascam audio recorders and Neumann mics.

 Sunflowers at Bellagio | EOS 70D & EF-s 15-85 3.5-5.6 IS USM | Off-center images are easy: tap multi-controller to place an AF point on the flower.

 The 70D, targeted at photo and video hobbyists, packs sophisticated features into a compact body.
 It's a familiar camera, at least to EOS users, feeling like a marriage of the form factor and controls of the 60D and AF and viewfinder of the 7D.
 Toss in Wi-Fi, enhanced high ISO, a new 20.2MP Dual Pixel CMOS and that's the 70D in a nutshell.

 Canon EOS 70D | Photo courtesy Canon Inc.

 This camera boasts great fit and finish: polycarbonate body shell, matte black paint and aluminium undercarriage.
 A finger groove and textured rubber make for a secure grip.

 The shutter has the same metallic click-clack as the 60D and is louder than the 7D and 80D.
 Silent drive mode can fade dynamics to pianissimo, making it suitable for stage and ceremonies.